dtlafever/Kademlia/README.txt

 	This node has failed to join the network

 =======================================================================
-TESTED SUCCESS.
 SINGULAR NODE STARTS A NETWORK

  -Node 0 joins the network.
 Node 0 starts the network and has an empty routing table.